Jasonblalack/zyngapoker/Installation.md

 ### Mac OS X

+It is suggested to install XCode first, to have the typical compilers and linkers installed on your system.

+You have different options to install Python 3 on Windows:

-We recommend [Homebrew](http://mxcl.github.com/homebrew/).
-It uses the pre-installed Unix tools and just builds the immediate requirements for the apps you like to install.
-After you have installed the `brew` command just do a `brew install python3`.
+* Homebrew: After you have installed the `brew` command just do a `brew install python3`.
 Scripts are installed to `/usr/local/share/python3`.
 You need to add it to your `PATH` to make `jasy` easily available.
 See also: https://github.com/mxcl/homebrew/wiki/Homebrew-and-Python
+* Official Python 3 Installer from http://python.org/download/releases/

 ### Linux